Better the Devil You Know: Chart performance

 In the UK, "Better the Devil You Know" became Minogue's fifth non-consecutive number two single, being blocked by Adamski's "Killer".
 The song stayed at number two for two consecutive weeks, and spent a total of 10 weeks in the chart.
 It was certified silver by the British Phonographic Industry (BPI) having sold 340,000 copies.
 In Minogue's native Australia, the song debuted at five on the week end of 10 June 1990.
 The song peaked at number four in its third week on the chart and spent a total of thirteen weeks in the Top 50.
 It was certified gold by the Australian Recording Industry Association (ARIA) with sales exceeding 35,000 copies.
-However, in New Zealand the song was not a great success, debuting at number thirty-four, but falling out from number forty the next week.
-It re-entered at number twenty-seven, where it eventually peaked and charted for four weeks.
+However, in New Zealand the song was not a great success, debuting at number thirty-four, but falling out from number forty the next week, then re-entered at number twenty-seven, where it eventually peaked and charted for four weeks.
 In France, the song debuted at number thirty-eight, and after weeks on the chart it peaked at number thirteen for a single week.
-The song topped the charts in Israel, number four in Malaysia and eleven in Spain.
+The song topped the charts in Israel and reached number eleven in Spain.

 Music video

 The accompanying music video for "Better the Devil You Know" was directed by Paul Goldman and was filmed in Melbourne.
 The video caused some controversy as it presented Minogue in a much more mature image than videos from earlier years.
 The making of the video was the first time Minogue "felt part of the creative process".
-She said: "I wasn’t in charge but I had a voice.
-I’d bought some clothes on King's Road for the video.
+She said: "I wasn't in charge but I had a voice.
+I'd bought some clothes on King's Road for the video.
 I saw a new way to express my point of view creatively."

+Goldman says that Minogue filmed the video in Australia to escape the creative oversight of her UK label, PWL.
 In the video, Minogue can be seen dancing more suggestively than in her previous efforts.
 At the time she was dating INXS singer Michael Hutchence, she is wearing one of his rings in the clip, a large silver 'M'.
 His mother, Patricia Glassop, a make up artist did the make up.
-The video remains a major milestone in Minogue's career, for it was the birth of a more experimental and sexual Kylie.
+The reaction of some at PWL to the video was strongly negative, with Goldman claiming he was slammed by a senior staff member for "fucking up" the video, damaging Kylie's image and, potentially, hurting her career.